An Overview of Isentress (Raltegravir)

 What Is Raltegravir?

-Raltegravir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children weighing at least 4 pounds and 4 ounces (2 kilograms).
+Raltegravir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children.
+One form of raltegravir, Isentress, is approved for all adults and children weighing at least 4 pounds and 4 ounces (2 kilograms).
+Another form of raltegravir, Isentress HD, is approved for all adults and children weighing at least 88 pounds (40 kilograms).
 Raltegravir is always used in combination with other HIV medicines.

 What Should I Tell My Health Care Provider Before Taking Raltegravir?